 Ten most expensive paintings by Claude Monet

 When any artwork by Claude Monet is consigned to Christie’s or Sotheby’s auction houses, it is immediately announced as a top lot of an upcoming sale and its price is often higher than the appraised value.
-Monet’s work at the auction is always an exciting event with worrying, passion and sufficient prices.
+Monet’s work at an auction makes it an exciting event with agitation, passion and impressive prices.

-The most expensive, rather priceless masterpieces by the famous impressionist artist are included in the collections of museums (thanks to art dealers and philanthropists who have given their collections to the museums all over the world during the last century).
-We cannot put a dollar (or any other currency) tag on, for instance, the painting the Impression.
-Sunrise by Claude Monet or on eight Water Lilies murals at the Musée de l’Orangerie (1, 2, 3, 4).
-At the same time, Monet had produced enough paintings with water lilies to decorate the walls of a somebody`s parlor else.
+The most expensive, rather priceless masterpieces by the famous Impressionist artist are included in the collections of museums (thanks to art dealers and philanthropists who donated their collections to the museums all over the world during the last century).
+We cannot put a dollar (or any other currency) tag on, for instance, the Impression.
+Sunrise painting by Claude Monet, or the artist’s eight Water Lilies murals at the Musée de l’Orangerie (1, 2, 3, 4).
+At the same time, Monet had produced enough paintings with water lilies to decorate the walls of somebody else’s parlors.